Cheburashka (2023 film): Box office

 The film earned back its initial budget of 850 million rubles in three days, subsequently becoming the highest-grossing film in the history of the Russian box office.
 On January 5, film screenings were attended by 1.2 million viewers, and the fees for that day amounted to 396.5 million rubles.
 As of January 6, 2023, the film's box office receipts amounted to more than 2 billion rubles, as the sixth film of domestic production that has overcome this threshold.

 The film is one of only 13 films to have passed the two billion ruble mark.

 Cheburashka became the highest-grossing Russian film in the history of domestic distribution, having collected more than 3.09 billion rubles, and the highest-grossing film in the history of Russian film distribution, outperforming James Cameron's Avatar.
 The amount of fees exceeded 4 billion rubles.
 During the month of January, the film was watched by over 20 million Russians, and the fees exceeded 6 billion rubles.

+The film's total box office receipts amounted to $95.7 million, including $82.7 million in its first month of release.
+The number of tickets sold reached 22.4 million.

 Sequels

 Sergei Garmash added that he can't reveal anything more about the second part of the film at this time, as it's still in development.
 Filming for the second Cheburashka has been underway at the Sochi Arboretum since September 11, 2023.
 On September 22, 2023, it was announced that Cheburashka 2 would be released on January 1, 2026.

-In March 2024, it was announced that filming for the sequel, along with the third part, would begin in June 2024.